WigwamHQ

 Extensibility

-Wigwam's functionality can be extended in a number of ways, the most unique of which is the ease in which user-coded directives can be added without the need to write grammar rules or even understand the inner workings of Wigwam.
+Wigwam's functionality can be extended in a number of ways, but the most unique is user-coded directives.

 [!! #join '; ' ( 1 2 3 4 5 ) !!]